twbs/bootstrap/docs/components/images.md

 ## Responsive images

-Images in Bootstrap are responsive by default. `max-width: 100%;` and `height: auto;` are applied to the image so that it scales with the parent element.
+Images in Bootstrap are made responsive with `.img-responsive`. `max-width: 100%;` and `height: auto;` are applied to the image so that it scales with the parent element.

 <div class="bd-example">
   <img data-src="holder.js/100%x250" class="img-responsive" alt="Generic responsive image">